and-vu/and-vu.github.io/andrea-vu-portfolio/src/content/projects/dropmate-2.md

 order: 4
 ---

-Due to the proprietary nature of this project, the details of this work is limited to publicly released information.
+**Disclaimer:** Due to the proprietary nature of this project, details are limited to publicly released information.

-I designed and tested the O-ring and breathable vent for Dropmate 2, the parachute event logger, ensuring that the outer shell of the device met IP67 water egress standards in both fresh and saltwater environments.
-This involved developing a hermetic seal to protect sensitive electronics while allowing for gas permeability, which is crucial for accurate barometric pressure readings during jumps.
+Designed and validated the sealing and venting systems for Dropmate 2, an IP67-rated parachute event logger, ensuring reliable performance in diverse environmental conditions while maintaining accurate barometric pressure sensing.

+---

+## Design Challenge

+Developed a dual-function sealing system that simultaneously:
+- Maintains IP67 waterproofing to protect sensitive electronics
+- Enables gas permeability for accurate barometric pressure readings during deployment
+- Functions reliably in both freshwater and saltwater environments

+---

-## Accomplishments
+## Key Accomplishments

 - Designed a custom O-ring seal to maintain IP67 compliance, ensuring the device remained waterproof and dustproof when the parachute is being actively deployed, stored, or transported.